saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-3-arista-eapi-using-pyeapi.md

 We get a dictionary in a list, great!

 We can use this example to execute other commands as well.
-Additionally, while we are on the CLI we can figure out in advance what the response will be using `| json`:
+Additionally, while we are on the CLI we can figure out in advance what the response will be using `| json`.
+Let's look at one more example and check the mlag status on a switch:

 <pre>